GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 * [bq -> bq](./EXAMPLES.md#bq-table---bq-table)

-# Rewrite Using AI (beta)
+# Rewrite Using AI
-This tool has an experimental feature that will output the rewritten query.\
+This tool has an AI based feature that will output the rewritten query.\
 This functionality is activated using the `--rewrite_sql` flag.\
 (This feature is available in all outputs: logs, files, BigQuery table).